ababei/Int2Int/README.md

 ```
 --pca_labels
 ```
 Determines the coloring of labels in the PCA plot.

-                    - By default, labels are colored using a rainbow gradient:
+By default, labels are colored using a rainbow gradient:
 - Based on tokens if `pca_initial == 1`
 - Based on input indices when plotting hidden states (`pca_initial == 0`)

-                    - To use custom label coloring, provide a path to a JSON file containing a dictionary:
+- To use custom label coloring and manually group labels into clusters with the same color, provide a path to a JSON file containing a dictionary:
 - Keys: Integers in the range `[0, n-1]`, where `n` is the number of colors.
 - Values: Lists of either:
    - Words (if `pca_initial == 1`) to assign the same color to related words.
    - Input indices (if `pca_initial == 0`) to assign the same color to specific input positions.

-                    This allows manual grouping of labels into clusters with the same color.